Will a third dose be necessary?

 Vaccines protect against disease but not against contagion

-Data from countries with high vaccination such as the United Kingdom or Israel show that, while the number of infected people increases almost exponentially, admissions to hospitals and ICUs and mortality are stagnant.
+Data from countries with high vaccination such as the United Kingdom or Israel show that, while the number of infected people increases almost exponentially, hospital and ICU admissions and mortality are stagnant.
 Obviously, there is a clear (and very positive) difference compared to the previous waves.
 And the advance of vaccination is responsible.

 To defend the incorporation of a third dose of vaccine, pharmaceutical companies rely on antibodies.
 One of them has indicated that the third dose of her vaccine greatly increases the levels of antibodies.
 Of course, yes, as would the fourth or fifth.
 It increases them because that is what it is about, inducing the immune response at each dose.